duaneloh/CSPADPhotonHunting/README.md

+AIM:
-This package is meant for finding photons on the CSPAD
+This package includes Python and Cython routines for finding photons on the CSPAD.

+REQUIREMENTS:
+todo...

+INSTALLATION:
+todo ....